Bright-Shard/bargo/README.md

 	- [x] Prevent cyclic dependences
 - [x] Post-build scripts
 	- [ ] Environment variables
-- [ ] Bargo run
+- [x] Bargo run
-	- [ ] Release mode
+	- [x] Release mode
-	- [ ] Features
+	- [x] Features
-- [ ] The default-run setting
+- [x] The default-run setting
-- [ ] Custom runners
 - [ ] Stable config format

-Essentially, `bargo build` is implemented, but `bargo run` is not.
-Building has a few limitations.
-I'm working on what environment variables to provide to post-build scripts.
-Bargo is also unstable (hence it being version 0), and there's nothing preventing breaking changes at the moment.
-I'd like to have editions, similar to Rust.
+Almost everything is done; I don't feel like I've exposed enough environment variables to post-build scripts though, and I'm waiting on general feedback.
+Bargo also has no system preventing breaking changes in its config; I'd like to implement something similar to Rust editions instead to help with this.

 # What Bargo Adds